jazelly/next-mcp-server/README.md

 2. Analyzes each route file to extract HTTP methods, paths, parameters, etc.
 3. Extracts documentation from comments
 4. Returns a structured representation of all your API routes

+## Restrictions

+1. Due to the nature of accessing filesystem directory by path, it will not work if hosted over network
+2. Only supports Next.js App router projects

 ## License